-Our intake for this course commences on the 17th of September, 2018
+Our intake for this course commences in September 2019.

 I was amazed at the camaraderie of my fellow students and the commitment of the staff to the students.
 I thoroughly enjoyed the experience and decided to continue with further studies, so I am currently completing a degree course.
 I was apprehensive enrolling for the 3-year course, but because of the positive attitude and helpfulness of the tutors I know the degree is attainable.
 What was once only a dream is now becoming a reality at Griffith College!

 If you have any questions please get in contact with us at [email protected]

 We offer a number of different entry routes depending on your circumstances.

 All Dublin Griffith College ATI students will be e-mailed giving details of our online registration process.
 This is done via www.my.gcd.ie using your student number and date of birth.
 Payment options and relevant forms are also available to download when registering online.
 Sponsored Students will need to have their Sponsorship Form completed and uploaded via the above link.Sponsorship Form.
 Students paying by instalments would need to complete the instalment form.